woylie/let_me/README.md

     action :update do
       allow role: :editor
       allow [:own_resource, role: :writer]
+      desc "Update an article"
     end

     # Deleting an article is allowed if the user is an editor.
     action :delete do
       allow role: :editor
+      desc "Delete an article"
     end
   end
 end